EVOLUTION OF PROJECT-BASED LEARNING IN SMALL GROUPS IN ENVIRONMENTAL ENGINEERING COURSES

 The procedure for tackling the project is as follows: first of all, a driving question is submitted to the students, and then a more detailed and realistic scenario is presented to them.
 Both the driving question and the scenario must be as motivational as possible.
 This paper reports the experience and evolution of PBL over the last four academic years.
 However, it should be noted that although the PBL scenario was similar in all the cases, a number of changes were made each year.
 Thus, during the first two years the students had to deal with the environmental problems that a coal-fired power plant can cause in the atmosphere.
 They had to study combustion conditions, the production of sulphur-containing gases, and their minimization by means of the design of an appropriate absorption column, which is one of the most important unit operations in environmental engineering.
 Although the general scenario was quite similar over these two academic years, it was not as open during the second year as in the first one, and it was slightly more delimited.
 In the third academic year, although the main structure of the PBL was maintained, the driving question and the scenario were changed to avoid information transfer among the students from one year to the next.
 Thus, the new driving question and the new scenario were related to the possibility of CO2 capture from a combined gas-steam turbine power plant, which is located nearby the Engineering Faculty where this course takes place.
 Again, the students had to study combustion conditions, find out which pollutants are produced, and how CO2 can be captured, designing the corresponding installation.
 The driving question and the scenario proposed are as follows:

+What can the environmental engineers of "Boroa" combined cycle plant do in terms of climate change?
+You are a group of environmental engineers hired by the "Boroa" plant.
+Because of the climate change, your boss wants to reduce CO2 emissions, and by the way give a greener image of the plant.
+In Europe and America, several plants have implemented several CO2 capture systems and your boss wants to follow this path to give a greener image to the company.
 He has asked you to develop and design a project to achieve that goal, indicating what processes, equipment would be needed as well as the operating conditions and the dimensions they should have.
 Your boss, anticipating that there may be major changes in the plant, wants to minimize other types of gaseous emissions and asks you to reanalyze the entire combustion system of the plant.
+Once finished the project asks you to give a detailed report of the project and then explain it to him by means of a poster. |

-*“Boroa Combined Cycle Power Plant” is located at 20 km from the engineering faculty where this subject takes place.
+*“Boroa Combined Cycle Power Plant” is located at 20 km from the engineering faculty where this subject takes place. |

 The students have to reach to know their learning outcomes.
 Thus, the steps that they have to analyze are the following ones:

-• How a combined cycle power plant works in general and its combustion process in particular.
+•How a combined cycle power plant works in general and its combustion process in particular.

-• All the combustion process by means of material and energy balances and real data obtained directly from the plant.
+•All the combustion process by means of material and energy balances and real data obtained directly from the plant.

-• Commercially available CO2 capture techniques and decide which of them can be applied in the plant.
+•Commercially available CO2 capture techniques and decide which of them can be applied in the plant.

-• Design the chosen CO2 capture facility (like an absorption column).
+•Design the chosen CO2 capture facility (like an absorption column).

 In this way, the students will cover different topics like mass and energy balances, mass transference, absorption columns and the design of packed/tray columns by means of a real scenario and working with real data.